Guilherme (footballer, born May 1991): Legia Warsaw

-Ahead of the 2017–18 season, Guilherme was linked away from the club, as Sporting CP and Trabzonspor were among interested.
-Despite this, Guilherme stayed at the club and started the season when he set up the equaliser for Thibault Moulin to score against Arka Gdynia in the Polish SuperCup on 7 July 2017; leading the match to extra–time and penalty shoot–out, where he successfully converted the shootout, but lost 4–3 in the penalty shoot–out.
-He then scored in both legs of the UEFA Champions League Second Round Qualification against IFK Mariehamn in a 9–0 on aggregate to advance to the next round.
-However, Guilherme was sidelined for a month after suffering a knee injury during a 1–1 draw against Sheriff Tiraspol in a UEFA Europa League Play–Off Round match in the first leg.
-After returning to training, he didn't make his return to the first team on 1 October 2017, coming on as a second-half substitute, in a 3–0 loss against Lech Poznan.
-Guilherme then scored two goals in two matches on 9 December 2017 and 12 December 2017 against Bruk-Bet Termalica Nieciecza and Piast Gliwice.
-It was announced on 8 December 2017 that Guilherme was not signing a new contract with Legia Warsaw and expected to leave the club when the transfer window opens next month.
+Ahead of the 2017–18 season, Guilherme was linked away from Legia Warsaw, as Sporting CP and Trabzonspor were among interested, but he stayed at the club.
+In the Polish SuperCup against Arka Gdynia on 7 July 2017, Guilherme started the match and set up the equalising goal for Thibault Moulin to score; leading the match to extra–time and penalty shoot–out, where he successfully converted the shootout, but Legia Warsaw lost 4–3 in the penalty shoot–out.
+Guilherme then scored in both legs of the UEFA Champions League second round qualification against IFK Mariehamn, as the club won 9–0 on aggregate to advance to the next round.
+However, he was out for a month after suffering a knee injury during a 1–1 draw against Sheriff Tiraspol in a UEFA Europa League Play–Off Round match in the first leg.
+On 1 October 2017, Guilherme returned from injury, coming on as a second-half substitute, in a 3–0 loss against Lech Poznan.
+He scored on 9 December 2017 and 12 December 2017 against Bruk-Bet Termalica Nieciecza and Piast Gliwice respectively.
+It was announced on 8 December 2017 that Guilherme did not sign a new contract with Legia Warsaw and expected to leave the club when the transfer window opens next month.
 His last appearance, which also coincidentally turns out to be his 150th appearance for Legia Warsaw, came on 16 December 2017, in a 2–0 loss against Wisła Płock.
 After the match, he made a farewell statements, thanking the club during his four years spell there.
 By the time he departed the club, Guilherme's contribution to the club winning the league this season, where he made 22 appearances and scoring five times, earned him a medal.

 During his time at Legia Warsaw, Guilherme made 150 appearances and scoring 21 times, as he helped the side win the Polish Cup on two occasions and the league on three occasions.
 He was also the club's fan favourite, due to his dribbling and shooting skills.